 Employee engagement.
 It’s a big business buzz word.
-From small businesses to major corporations, CEOs, business owners, and HR Managers are searching and implementing programs to increase their employees’ engagement.
+From small businesses to major corporations, CEOs, business leaders, and HR Managers are searching and implementing programs to increase their employees’ engagement.
 Some are on a mission to improve working conditions and corporate cultures.
 Others are after the proven financial and productivity benefits.
 If your company has yet to put an engagement plan in place and you’re struggling to justify the expense, there are very real and financially quantifiable reasons to up the engagement game in your workplace.

 Increased safety.
 More engaged employees are less likely to make mistakes that result in safety related incidents.
 That means fewer time-lost safety related issues, fewer workers’ compensation claims, which keeps premiums down, and less legal exposure to lawsuits.
 That’s a lot of benefit right at the top.